demisto/content-docs/docs/become-a-tech-partner.md

 # Requirements

-As we aim to provide a smooth and seamless partner onboarding experience, we encorage you to review the following requirements and reach out to us for any doubts of clarification requests.
+As we aim to provide a smooth and seamless partner onboarding experience, we encourage you to review the following requirements and reach out to us for any doubts of clarification requests.

 ## Business requirements